-The immediate family of Mr. Raybould consists of a wife and three children, and three brothers also survive him, namely, C. H. Raybould, B. C. Raybould and E. H. Raybould, His son, Raybould and E. H. Raybould, His son, A. W. Raybould, is secretary of the Elks' club, and the other two children are: T. C. and May Raybould.
+The immediate family of Mr. Ray bould consists of a wife and three children, and three brothers also survive dren, and three brothers also survive hlm, namely, C. H. Raybould, B. C. Raybould and E. H. Raybould.
+His son, A. W. Raybould, is secretary of the Elks' club, and the other two children are: T. C. and May Raybould.
 His wife before her marriage was Miss Elizabeth Ellis.
 Deceased was born in Birmingham, Eng., in 1843.
 For many years he was engaged in the stationery business in this city, but of late had been with the Salt Lake Security and Trust company.
-The funeral will be held Sunday.